Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 If you want to travel from Valencia to Trier Hbf by train, you've come to the right place.

-Use our Journey Planner at the top of the page to search for cheap ticket prices and we'll show you how much you can save.
-Tickets from Valencia to Trier Hbf start from £163.58 when you book in advance.
+You can save money on train tickets from Valencia to Trier Hbf if you book in Use our Journey Planner at the top of the page to search for cheap ticket prices – we'll show you how much you can save on train tickets from Valencia to Trier Hbf if you book in advance..
+Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.

 If you want to know more about the journey, keep reading for timetables, tips on finding cheap tickets and FAQs, including first and last train times.
 Want to go straight to booking?
 Start a search with us today!